 5. Kris Plant (Alocasia sanderiana)

-Kris Plant (Alocasia sanderiana) is toxic to children and pets.
+Kris Plant (Alocasia sanderiana) is another popular houseplant that is toxic to children and pets.
 It contains calcium oxalate crystals which can cause vomiting and difficulty breathing.
-Don’t let children and pets chew the leaves of your Alocasia sanderiana.
-Keep it off the floor, out of reach.

 Kris Plant is a very popular houseplant with beautifully patterned leaves.
 It is a houseplant that likes warmer temperatures and can tolerate low-light locations.